-To December 31, 2015, a total of 330,645 m in 1,251 diamond drill holes had been completed at Platosa.
+To December 31, 2016, a total of 334,131m in 1,270 diamond drill holes had been completed at Platosa.
 Additional diamond drilling is recommended to explore for new high-grade manto CRD sulphides similar to that currently being mined at Platosa, and the for a high-tonnage intrusive-related CRD deposit, which may represent the source of the mantos.